 In this class, students learn about instrumental methods.
 Topics like measuring UV light, or magnetic resonance spectroscopy and electrochemistry might be included.

 This class introduces students to methods of quantitative analysis.
 Using instrumental methodologies, students learn the underlying principles of the measurement of chemical substances.

 Career Information for Graduates

-According to the Bureau of Labor Statistics (www.bls.gov), becoming a chemist does not provide a fast-growth career path.
-It is expected to grow only at the rate of three percent a year in the 2008-2018 decade.
-The median annual wage for someone working as a chemist was $66,230 in May of 2008.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), becoming a chemist does not provide a fast-growth career path.
+It is expected to grow only at the rate of 4% over the 2018-2028 decade.
+The median annual wage for someone working as a chemist was $76,890 as of May 2018.

 It's difficult to find undergraduate degrees in chemistry that are available fully online, though some programs might offer a handful of courses via distance education.
 Alternatives include online chemical engineering bachelor's degree programs as well as chemistry programs designed to prepare students for teacher certification.